 The internship requires 2,000 hours of work, 500 of which must be direct clinical service (i.e., the provision of an intervention).
 Interns are responsible for tracking their hours.
 Interns have used various methods for tracking their hours, such as Microsoft Excel spreadsheets, web-based software (e.g. Time2Track), and/or the MHS Internship Exit Criteria.
 It is recommended that interns keep regular track of their hours; past interns have found it helpful to calculate hours on a monthly or weekly basis.
 The director of training for the internship program will require interns to submit a copy of hours earned to-date at the second quarter evaluation and the end of year evaluation.

 Group therapy is an essential aspect of clinical service provided at UHS.
 Interns initially co-lead groups with senior staff members or postgraduate fellows, and may have an opportunity to co-lead a group with another intern or a postgraduate-level counseling trainee.
+Interns participate in a group therapy seminar with the group coordinator.
 All groups are co-facilitated and supervised by a senior staff member.
 Interns are expected to co-facilitate two groups per semester.

-We offer individual therapy for students.
+We offer individual therapy to students using a brief and intermittent, short-term model.
 Students may receive up to 10 sessions of individual or couples therapy in a 12-month period.
 Interns are scheduled to provide an average of 10 individual sessions per week.
 For students needing longer-term individual care, we provide community referrals.
 Our model of care routinely includes case management and consultation with crisis stabilization and psychiatry.

 All interns participate in our on-call program by providing an average of two-hours weekly consultation service to students seeking services at UHS Mental Health Services.
 The on-call drop-in consultation provides an explanation of UHS to students who are seeking mental health services, support for students with urgent needs, and a determination of goodness of fit and referral for the services best suited to assist the student in meeting their mental health needs.
-All interns go through training in on-call procedures in August as part of their orientation, and all interns are on call with a licensed provider.
+All interns are partnered with a licensed provider during on-call shifts.

 Comprehensive crisis training is provided in August before interns begin providing clinical services.
 Interns participate in crisis management through our on-call services and after-hours response as needed.
 Interns learn and enhance skills in the areas of suicide and crisis assessment; safety planning, referral, and follow-up; consultation and case management; community networking; and documentation.